Iowa Youth Health Assessment Program

 - Lack of Physical Activity

-The YRBS also allows IDPH to assess the prevalence of obesity and asthma in Iowa youth.
+The YRBS also allows IDPH to assess the prevalence of obesity in Iowa youth.

 After multiple years of being administered by the Iowa Department of Education, the survey became incorporated into the work of the Iowa Department of Public Health's Data Management and Health Equity Program in 2018.